-Mild cognitive impairment (MCI) is considered to be a precursor for the development of Alzheimer’s disease and other forms of dementia.
+Mild cognitive impairment (MCI) is considered to be a precursor to the development of Alzheimer’s disease and other forms of dementia.
 It’s characterised by changes in cognitive function, including memory and thinking problems.
-Though initially the changes aren’t severe enough to interfere with sufferer’s independence, symptoms can worsen over time, increasing the risk of Alzheimer’s disease and other dementias.
+Though initially, the changes aren’t severe enough to interfere with sufferer’s independence, symptoms can worsen over time, increasing the risk of Alzheimer’s disease and other dementias.

-However, Dr Lavretsky and colleagues believe practicing yoga and meditation may be just as effective for protecting cognitive function.
+However, Dr Lavretsky and colleagues believe practising yoga and meditation may be just as effective for protecting cognitive function.
 The study involved 25 participants aged 55 and over.

-For 12 weeks, 14 participants engaged in a one hour yoga class once a week and practiced meditation for 20 minutes each day.
+For 12 weeks, 14 participants engaged in a one-hour yoga class once a week and practised meditation for 20 minutes each day.
 The remaining 11 participants undertook an hour of memory enhancement training once a week for 12 weeks, as well as completing memory exercises for 20 minutes each day.

 At the beginning and end of the 12 week period, participants were required to complete memory tests and undergo functional magnetic resonance imaging (fMRI), this allowed the researchers to assess their cognitive function and brain activity.

-The results found that although both groups’ verbal memory skills had improved, the group who practiced yoga and mediation also had more of an improvement in their visual-spatial memory skills.
+The results found that although both groups’ verbal memory skills had improved, the group who practised yoga and meditation also had more of an improvement in their visual-spatial memory skills.
 Additionally, the yoga, meditation group fared better when it came to levels of anxiety, depression, coping skills and stress resilience.